 Advertisement

 Most people realize they’re pregnant about 20 weeks into the pregnancy.
-However, a person can be unaware they’re pregnant during the entire 40 weeks of pregnancy.
-There have been cases where a person goes to the emergency room with pelvic pain only to discover they’re in labor.
+However, it's possible to be unaware you're pregnant during the entire 40 weeks of pregnancy.
+There have been cases where a woman goes to the emergency room with pelvic pain only to discover she's in labor.

 Some studies suggest cryptic pregnancies are more likely to result in preterm birth due to lack of prenatal care, poor nutrition or lifestyle choices.